XWalways/Network-Pruning/README.md

 6. [Soft filter pruning](https://www.ijcai.org/proceedings/2018/0309.pdf)
 7. [Unstructured weight-level pruning](https://arxiv.org/abs/1506.02626)

 The first six is structured while the last one is unstructured (or sparse).
 For CIFAR, our code is based on [pytorch-classification](https://github.com/bearpaw/pytorch-classification) and [network-slimming](https://github.com/Eric-mingjie/network-slimming).
-For ImageNet, we use the [official Pytorch ImageNet training code](https://github.com/pytorch/examples/blob/0.3.1/imagenet/main.py).
+For ImageNet, The Paper uses the [official Pytorch ImageNet training code](https://github.com/pytorch/examples/blob/0.3.1/imagenet/main.py).
 The instructions and models are in each subfolder.

 For experiments on [The Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635), please refer to the folder [cifar/lottery-ticket](https://github.com/Eric-mingjie/rethinking-network-pruning/tree/master/cifar/lottery-ticket).